khanhnguyen15/project-madam-website/index.md

 [^3]: There are several formulas to calculate text complexity.
 For our purposes, we used the [Dale-Chall Reability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula)

 Here we will focus mainly on the differences between men and women, as we didn't find any significant trends on the minority genders.
-Moreover, we will split our sources into liberal and conservative, and see how they handle the text complexity for men and women.
-On the graphs below we show the differences in text complexity by men and women, for a series of conservative and liberal news sources.
+Moreover, we will split our sources into liberal and conservative, and see how they handle the text complexity.

+On the plots below we show the differences in text complexity by men and women, for a series of conservative and liberal news sources.
 These results were obtained by averaging out the data from the 6 years available, and the error bars represent the standard deviation of the difference between the two complexities.

 <iframe src="plots/text_complexity_cons.html" height="500" width="100%" style="border:none;" scrolling="no"> </iframe>